 visual quality management: Minimization of the adverse visual effects of forest management activities.

-wetland: (1) seasonally or permanently water-logged areas characterized by vegetation adapted for life in saturated /flooded conditions; (2) wetlands can be forested, shrubby or open and include bogs, fens, swamps, marshes and shallow open water areas ; (3) wetlands may be stagnant systems (e.g., bogs), slow flowing (e.g., fens, swamps) or have fluctuating water levels (e.g., marshes, shallow open water).
+wetland: (1) seasonally or permanently water-logged areas characterized by vegetation adapted for life in saturated /flooded conditions; (2) wetlands can be forested, shrubby or open and include bogs, fens, swamps, marshes, shallow open water areas or non-forested wetlands; (3) wetlands may be stagnant systems (e.g., bogs, vernal pools), slow flowing (e.g., fens, swamps) or have fluctuating water levels (e.g., marshes, shallow open water).

 wildlife: Aquatic (marine and freshwater) and terrestrial fauna.

-wood and fiber supply area: The geographic area from which a Program Participant procures, over time, most of its wood and fiber from wood producers.
+wood and fiber supply area: The geographic area from which a Certified Organization procures, over time, most of its wood and fiber from wood producers.

 wood producer: A person or organization, including loggers and wood dealers, involved in harvesting or regularly supplying wood fiber directly from the forest for commercial purposes.